Wyndham Hotels & Resorts Inc. research snapshot

 investment Certainty

 Low-to-medium.
-Wyndham is a data-available business with a clear franchising model, but investment certainty is lower than data confidence because earnings have stalled, net debt is large relative to equity, and the stock is trading well below its 2025 high with no clear catalyst for re-acceleration.
+Wyndham is a data-available business with a clear franchising model, a raised 2026 outlook, and strong cash generation, but investment certainty is lower than data confidence because GAAP earnings have stalled, net debt is large relative to the $480 million equity base, international RevPAR is declining, and the stock is trading below its key moving averages with no confirmed catalyst for re-acceleration yet.

 Quick verdict table